azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Prerequisites.md

     # Note: Make sure you copy  '.' present at the start of the line.
    ```

--  Connect to AzAccount
+-  Connect to AzAccount.
     ``` PowerShell
       Connect-AzAccount -Tenant <TenantId>
     ```
--  Invoke the configuration cmdlet
+-  Invoke the configuration cmdlet.
      ``` PowerShell
       Configure-AzTSFeature
       -SubscriptionId <AzTSHostingSubscriptionId> `